 Education and innovation all need inspiration, and what better inspiration for budding young minds and professors alike, than architecture and landscaping, which has been called the ‘mother art of a civilization’ or ‘poetry in stone’!
 Louis Sullivan once rightly said that ‘form follows function,’ and where the function is to fire the imaginations of an entire generation, the form must surely be not just eye-catching and impressive, but also free-flowing, imaginative and memorable.

 Not to mention the fact that it’s simply easier to relax and unwind when you’re surrounded by airy stonework, serene lakes, elegant artwork, and lush green areas.
 And it is an excellent thing that there is no shortage of such colleges in the United States, whether they are set among rolling mountains, leafy woodlands or bright city lights.
 This is a big reason for the success of American universities, as where the mind is at ease, more learning can be done.
+Even you can learn faster and stay comfortable by exploring our useful guide on the best places to study near me.

 So today, in this blog post, we will celebrate those American universities that have worked hard to create a rich visual and architectural legacy, by listing the most beautiful college campuses in the country.
 Whether you are a high school graduate preparing for your first day of college or have completed your tertiary education, you will surely find this list interesting and thought-provoking.
 Read on to know if your alma mater, or future alma mater, made this list!